| Malawi AIDS deaths drop 10 percent,

 nine lives saved.
 The authors noted, for instance, the key

+role of transport in helping rural patients.
 The decline in mortality in Karonga was most dramatic (35%)

 among people who lived close to a main highway that bisects